home-assistant/home-assistant.io/source/_integrations/geniushub.markdown

 - `Sensor` entity with a % battery, for any Device with a battery (e.g. a Genius Valve), or
 - `Binary Sensor` entity with on/off state for any Device that is a switch (e.g. Smart Plugs, DCRs)

 Each such entity will report back its primary state and `assigned_zone`.
-If the Hub is directly polled using the v3 API (see below) then some additional attributes such as `last_comms` (last communications time) are also available.
+If the Hub is directly polled using Option 1 (see below) then some additional attributes such as `last_comms` (last communications time) are also available.

 ### Issues